 Here are a few tips:

-- Be concise: When in doubt, say less.
+When in doubt, say less.
 The average reader lacks the time and patience to dig through tons of information in the slight chance of finding useful content.
 Sites that have wide readership usually have posts between 300-800 words.
-Refuse the urge to communicate unnecessary details.
-Whether it’s online or offline the first few seconds of your engagement is what will determine whether the consumer continues to read, watch or listen.
+Whether online or offline the first few seconds of your engagement is what will determine whether the consumer continues to read, watch or listen.
 Be concise and edit your content to suit the platform you’re using.

 To avoid compromising your brand integrity, focus on making your communication constant, clear, and transparent.
 Make every word count.